Leadership Team and Advisors

-Dr. Del Vecchio Fitz is the Vice President of Medical Affairs at Naveris where she leads all clinical research efforts.
+Dr. Del Vecchio Fitz is the SVP of Medical Affairs and Data Insights at Naveris where she leads all evidence generation efforts, including medical affairs, clinical research and data analytics and insights teams.
 Catherine comes to Naveris with over 15 years of experience in oncology research, with deep expertise in multiple domains at the intersection of science, medicine, and technology.
 Prior to joining Naveris, Dr. Del Vecchio Fitz was Chief Scientific Officer for the oncology artificial intelligence company Reboot Rx.
 She additionally previously led the development of algorithmic clinical trial matching at Dana-Farber Cancer Institute, and ran her own independent precision medicine-focused consulting business.
 Dr. Del Vecchio Fitz earned her bachelor’s degree in biology from Bowdoin College, a PhD in Cancer Biology with Masters of Science in Medicine from Stanford University, and was an NDSEG Postdoctoral Fellow at the Whitehead Institute for Biomedical Research at MIT.

 Dr. Naber is Laboratory and Medical Director.
 Dr. Naber is a board-certified anatomic pathologist with expertise in cancer diagnostics.
 Prior to joining Naveris, Dr. Naber served as the Chief of Pathology at Tufts Medical Center and was Director of its CLIA & CAP accredited diagnostic lab.
 Dr. Naber serves as an Associate Chair in the Department of Pathology at Tufts University School of Medicine, and has had a long and illustrious teaching and research career spanning more than two decades.
 He serves as a member of scientific advisory board of BioLegend CNS, Inc. He has received several National Institutes of Health and Department of Defense grants and awards for studies in studies of breast neoplasia, models of tumor development, and regulation of gene expression in human breast cancer.
 Dr. Naber received his MD from St. Louis University School of Medicine and his PhD in Physiology from the University of Houston.